qiufei/fork-HAD5744/README.md

  2. Lectures are each contained in their own folder with slides and accompanying code/example papers.
  3. Assignments, including problems and data sets, are collected into a single folder.
 Solutions available upon request.
      + **Note: it is a violation of both university policy and intellectual property laws to post solutions to these problem sets anywhere on the internet.**

+## Acknowledgements
+These materials borrow heavily from previous iterations of this course and other versions of it taught around the globe.
+In particular, I am grateful to the following individuals for sharing their course materials with me for the current iteration:
+* Eric Nauenberg
+* Andrew Heiss